nicholasshirley/knock_once/README.md

 #### Creating a token
 To create a token simply `POST` to `/auth/passwords/reset` with a valid email address.
 As a security precaution, the server will return `200` and a non-commital message regardless of whether the email is registered.

-Password Reset tokens are good for 1 hour.
-This will be customizable in the future.
+Password Reset tokens are good for 1 hour by default.
+This can be customized in the initializer.

 #### Updating password with token
 To reset a user password with a valid reset token `PATCH` or `PUT` to `/auth/passwords/reset` with the `token`, a `password` and `password_confirmation`.